Chapter 10: Combining and reshaping

 Pro Tip: observed=True when grouping a category column

-Grouping a column with category dtype (Part 2, Sec.
+Grouping a column with category dtype (Chapter 2, Sec.
 2) by default includes every category the dtype knows about, even ones with zero rows in the current data, padding the result with empty groups.
 Passing observed=True to groupby keeps only the categories that actually appear.

 Activity 3 - Dropout Rate by Caste

-Goal: Group df by caste and compute, for each group, what fraction of students have continue_drop == “drop”. (series == “drop”).mean() gives a fraction directly, no separate count and divide needed.
+Group df by caste and compute, for each group, what fraction of students have continue_drop == “drop”. (series == “drop”).mean() gives a fraction directly, no separate count and divide needed.

 df.groupby("program")["continue_drop"].apply(lambda s: (s == "drop").mean())